jitsi/handbook/docs/dev-guide/ios-sdk.md

 - Update `SampleHandler.swift` with the code from the sample project.
 Update `appGroupIdentifier` constant with the App Group name your app and extension are both registered to.
 - Update `JitsiMeetConferenceOptions` to enable screen sharing using the `ios.screensharing.enabled` feature flag.
 - Make sure `voip` is added to `UIBackgroundModes`, in the app's `Info.plist`, in order to work when the app is in the background.

+## Debugging

+ - If you choose Console app for debugging, please be sure that you select:
+Action(tab) -> Include Info Messages
+Action(tab) -> Include Debug Messages

+ - In the Search filter please type JitsiMeetSDK, press Return key and replace Any with Category.
+This will show you all the real time logs related to our SDK.